 1. Hearing Screening

-Your doctor may check the hearing ability of your baby to confirm that his hearing is A-OK by conducting two different tests namely OAE (Otoacoustic emission) and ABR (Auditory Brainstem Response).
+Your doctor may check the hearing ability of your baby to confirm that his hearing is okay by conducting two different tests namely OAE (Otoacoustic emission) and ABR (Auditory Brainstem Response).
 The OAE test entails putting a microphone and a mini earphone in the baby’s ear to assess sound reflection in his ear canal.
 The ABR test involves placing electrodes on the baby’s head to evaluate the response of hearing nerve to sound.
-Both the tests can identify hearing loss.
+Both tests can identify hearing loss.

 2. Metabolic Screening